partapparam/dataset_viewer/README.md

 ### Assumptions
 - I was confused as to why we would store the CSV file and the contents in a database
   -  The file is stored in GridFS and a collection was created for each file submitted
-  -  No validation is done for duplicate files, this will be an issue in production mode
+-  No validation is done for duplicate file uploads from the user, I assume they will only submit a file once.
 - Column Headers
   - CSV Parser is set up to remove any columns that do not have a Header
 - I built this to handle any CSV file upload